alexxu06/Game/README.md

 * Have fun!

 ## Made for StormHacks2025
-## By Alex, Anthony, Markus, Xavier
+## By Alex Xu, Anthony Yiu, Markus Chu, Xavier Sandilands